tarantuli/enchanters-manual/gameplay.md

    the ![img.png](icons/immediate-effect.png) icon.
 If the player does not own the card anymore after resolving this ability, skip the rest of the section.
 1. If the player has effects that trigger after taking a card of this type, resolve those.
-1. If it's item card, the player adds that card to his item stack.
+1. If it's item card, the player adds that card to their item stack.
-1. If it's an enchantment card, the player adds that card to his enchantment stack.
+1. If it's an enchantment card, the player adds that card to their enchantment stack.
-1. If it's a creature card, the player adds that card to his creature stack.
+1. If it's a creature card, the player adds that card to their creature stack.

 ## Combat

-1. The player may take any minor actions he desires.
+1. The player may take any minor actions they desire.
 1. If the player does not have attack power equal to or greater than the health of the creature:
    1. Combat failed.
    1. Discard the card on journey track slot 0.
    1. If there is an active Overlord in play, the discarded card may trigger an [invasion](#overlord-invasion).
    1. Skip the rest of this section.
 1. The creature attacks the player.
 1. Combat was successful, and the creature is defeated.
 If the player has abilities that trigger when a creature of this type is defeated, resolve them now.

 ## Resting

-1. To rest, the player chooses one of the rest actions available to him.
+1. To rest, the player chooses one of the rest actions available to them.
 Rest actions have ![img.png](icons/rest-action.png) in their cost.
 1. Each village card defines at least one rest action.
 1. Some item, enchantment and Overlord cards also define rest actions.
 1. If the rest action declares an additional cost, the player may pay it.
-If the player does not pay the cost, he cannot take that action.
+If the player does not pay the cost, they cannot take that action.
 1. The player resolves the effects of the rest action.
 1. The player discards the card on journey track slot 0.
 1. If there is an active Overlord in play, the discarded card may trigger an [invasion](#overlord-invasion).